fkgfahad/anandaclub-mean-app/README.md

-# AnandaClub Mean App
+# ananda

-## MEAN Web Application for Shalukquri Ananda Club.
+MEAN web application for a social club.